Official League Rules (2021)

 The Glove: All players are required to wear protective gloves.
 The cutting or altering of gloves is prohibited.

 Protective Equipment: All players, with the exception of the goalkeeper, must wear a NOCSAE approved helmet and gloves.
 Shoulder pads, arm pads, rib pads and mouthpieces are strongly recommended.
 The goalkeeper is required to wear a throat protector and chest protector, in addition to a helmet and gloves.
+It is up to the manager/representative of each team to ensure that their players are appropriately equipped.

 Fouls and Penalties